Activation Steering vs. Finetuning: How Different Are They Really?

 This work investigates both questions.

 First: Where should we steer?
-We begin with a simple, linearized analysis of the module’s output changes under weight updates compared to activation steering.
-This shows is that steering at different locations allows us to match the behavior of certain weight updates but not others.
-This gives us a principled way to identify which intervention points can, in principle, match weight updates.
-However, we notice that linear steering at either of these locations cannot completely capture the full behavior of weight updates
+We begin with a simple, linearized analysis of a GLU’s output changes under weight updates compared to activation steering.
+This shows us that steering at some locations can easily match the behavior of certain weight updates, but not others.
+However, we notice that linear steering at these locations cannot completely capture the full behavior of weight updates.

 Then: How expressive can steering really be?
 We then experiment with oracle steering, which, while not a practical method, provides a principled way to test which locations are best to steer at.
 With this tool, one pattern stands out: the most expressive intervention point is the block output, after the skip connection.
 Steering here can draw on both the skip-connection input and the transformed MLP output, instead of relying solely on either the MLP or attention pathway.

 Motivated by this, we introduce a new activation adapter placed at each block output.
-It retains a LoRA-like low-rank structure but incorporates a nonlinearity after the down-projection.
-This allows it to capture some of the nonlinear effects characteristic of SFT, giving activation steering a more expressive update space.
+It retains a LoRA-like low-rank structure but incorporates a non-linearity after the down-projection.
+This allows it to capture some of the nonlinear effects of SFT, giving activation steering a more expressive update space.

 And finally: A bit of theory.
 No matter what the steering adapter is, if the adapter is able enough to match the fine-tuned model at each layer, the steered model will be able to match the fine-tuned model.
-The question we ask here: how accurate must we be to match a fine-tuned model closely?
+So, how accurate must we be to match a fine-tuned model closely?

-We also show that, at least in some settings relating to the geometry of these hidden states and the residuals at each module, post-block steering can replicate a post-MLP steering.
-Also, we show that under some parameter settings, post-MLP cannot learn anything, while post-block steering still can.
+We also show that, at least in some settings relating to the geometry of these hidden states and the residuals at each module, post-block steering can replicate post-MLP steering.
+Also, we show that under some (very specific) parameter settings, post-MLP steering cannot learn anything, while post-block steering still can.
+This can be evolved into an approximation showing that, in broader, more applicable settings, post-MLP steering can get quite close to pre-MLP steering.

 Some notation/background